Demola360/Inventory-Intelligence-Dashboard/README.md

 ## Inventory Intelligence Dashboard

 **An early-warning system for "missing" inventory that may not actually be on the shelf.**
-** Online retail Dataset is used for this project and was obtained from https://archive.ics.uci.edu/dataset/352/online+retail.**
+** Online retail Dataset used for this project and was obtained from https://archive.ics.uci.edu/dataset/352/online+retail.**
 ---

 ## The Phantom Inventory Problem